 How Long Are Hard Boiled Eggs Good For?

-Once they've been boiled for at least six minutes and allowed to cool, food chemists at food.com recommend peeling immediately because the shell is easier to remove at this time.
+Once they’ve been boiled for at least six minutes and allowed to cool, peel immediately because the shell is easier to remove at this time.

 However, hard boiled eggs left in their shells will keep up to one week.
 After they’ve been peeled, you’ve got twenty four hours.